SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

  }
  ```

-### Example

-We provide an example of how to extend **LuigiRouteStrategy** in the class **LuigiReuseRouteStrategy**.
+We also provide an example of how to extend LuigiRouteStrategy in class LuigiReuseRouteStrategy.
-In this class, we added the possibility to "reuse" a component without re-initializing it on load every time (it could be useful to keep the component state.)
+In this class, we added the possibility to "reuse" a component and not initialize it every time you load it (it could be useful to keep component state.)

 **LuigiReuseRouteStrategy** can be configured in the following way:
  ```javascript